brian3814/TrackChangesCloud/README.md

 Jeremy suggests:

-- Use the DMU.
+- Use the DMU in conjunction with a timer.
 Make a note of the added, deleted and modified element ids, but do not process them unless a certain amount of time has passed.
 - Use the DMU to capture the list of s, but do nothing else with them.
 Enhance the regular timer-based TrackChanges snapshot to process only the listed elements instead of the entire database.
 Run the TrackChanges snapshot as often as needed, but not more, e.g. only once a minute.